Phileosopher/commonplace/legal-crimes.md

 Theft/larceny: taking something without permission

+- Grand theft auto: stealing an automotive
 - Robbery: theft accomplished through violence or the threat of it
+  - Carjacking: robbing a vehicle
 - Shoplifting: taking merchandise without paying for it

 Espionage: taking information without permission